Treadmill walking can benefit your dog’s health and lifestyle, but which type to choose is the question: by land or by sea?

 Walking as a primary form of dog exercise

-I am a big fan of leash walking as a primary form of dog exercise, but factors such as weather, uneven terrain and environmental distractions can make it difficult, especially if your dog has a health or other unique condition.
+I am a big fan of leash walking as a primary form of dog exercise.
+However, factors such as weather, uneven terrain, and environmental distractions can make it difficult.
+That is especially true if your dog has a health or other unique condition.

-On a treadmill, there is no true forward propulsion as the treadmill belt cycles under the board so the body is essentially keeping up rather than pushing forward.
-This is why outdoor walking is generally preferable in terms of functional strengthening, but treadmill walking is sufficiently similar to outdoor land walking to be of benefit.
+On a treadmill, there is no true forward propulsion.
+The treadmill belt cycles under the board so the body is essentially keeping up rather than pushing forward.
+This is why outdoor walking is generally preferable in terms of functional strengthening.
+However, treadmill walking is sufficiently similar to outdoor land walking to be of benefit.

 Canine land treadmills

-The “regular” or land treadmill, offers the ability to walk indoors, free from the elements or other distraction.
-They benefit dogs that have a higher level of functioning are can comfortably weight bear on their limbs.
+The “regular” or land treadmill, offers the ability to walk indoors, free from the elements or other distractions.
+They benefit dogs that have a higher level of functioning and can comfortably bear weight on their limbs.

-These treadmills should have low side guarding walls along the whole length of the unit as well as in the front.
-The walls should be high enough so the dog can’t easily jump off but low enough to have full physical access to guide and support the dog as needed.
+These treadmills should have low-side guarding walls along the whole length of the unit as well as in the front.
+The walls should be high enough so the dog can’t easily jump off but low enough to allow physical access to guide and support the dog.

 Can you use a “human being” treadmill instead?

 Yes, but they are not as safe as ones made specifically for animals.
-If you use one, you need to carefully discern if your dog has the agility and coordination to safely negotiate a human treadmill.
+If you use one, you need to make sure your dog has the agility and coordination to safely negotiate a human treadmill.